|Ursula causes high blood pressure|

 |Not Being Anywhere|

 Every girlfriend, every wife, every movie, seemed to further eviscerate his damaged heart.
-And when the end arrived, it was as if some slumming deity, restricted from Heaven, had gazed from a cloud and said “Bring us this one, the genius, and let him speak to us all in the voice of God — because God never makes us laugh."
+And when the end arrived, a slumming deity gazed from a cloud and pronounced, “Let him speak to us all in the voice of God — because God is hard to imitate.
+Plus, He never makes us laugh."